XingxingHuang/DeepLearningTechniques_2D/README.md

 [Wiener Filter](https://en.wikipedia.org/wiki/Wiener_filter) (维纳滤波) a filter used to produce an estimate of a desired or target random process by linear time-invariant (LTI) filtering of an observed noisy process, assuming known stationary signal and noise spectra, and additive noise.

 [Gabor filter](https://en.wikipedia.org/wiki/Gabor_filter) a linear filter used for texture analysis, which means that it basically analyzes whether there are any specific frequency content in the image in specific directions in a localized region around the point or region of analysis.

+[Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) In statistics and control theory, Kalman filtering, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone, by estimating a joint probability distribution over the variables for each timeframe.
+It can be used to fuse data from different sensors to get higher accurate measurements.
+It is fast, memory friendly.
+Refer GraphSLAM for most updated methods.

+[SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) simultaneous localization and mapping (定位与建图).
+It is the computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.
+It is a large topic.

 ![](./**.png)